Lin-Xu-lab/SpaSNE/README.md

 ```
 conda create -n myenv python=3.8.8 pandas=1.3.4 jupyter
 ```
-and use the folloing command to activate it:
+You can use the folloing command to activate it:
 ```
 conda activate myenv
 ```